 Best Massage Gun for Back Pain

-The Sportneer or Erkin Athletics models are probably the best bet for anyone who needs a massage gun for back pain.
+Ekrin Athletics models like the Ekrin Athletics BANTAM are probably the best bet for anyone who needs a massage gun for back pain.
 This is because they’re gentler than something like the Theragun Pro, which we wouldn’t recommend for those with severe back pain.

-That said, back pain remedies are super subjective and what helps one person’s pain may not helps another’s.
+That said, back pain remedies are super subjective and what helps one person’s pain may not help another’s.
 Please speak with your physical therapist or physician.

 Best Massage Gun for Athletes

-Athletes should reach for the Theragun because, at least to my knowledge, they’re the only massage guns that are capable of reaching 16 millimeters into soft tissue to help aid in recovery after intense training sessions or competitions.
+Athletes should reach for the Theragun Prime because it’s one of the few massage guns that is capable of reaching 16 millimeters into soft tissue to help aid in recovery after intense training sessions or competitions.
 Most other massage guns have a high amplitude of around 13 millimeters, which is enough for the average person but not for elite athletes.

 Aside from amplitude, athletes should look for a high battery life, assuming they’ll be using the massage gun daily or at least several times per week.
 Portability will also be key for athletes who travel for training and competition.